mirisuzanne/mia/content/posts/redesign2022/minimal.md

-I like some things about that -- embracing the mess of my ADHD life -- but I haven't yet found a solution I like for navigating & displaying it.
+I like some things about that -- embracing the mess of my ADHD life -- but I haven't yet found a great solution for navigating & displaying it.
+Part of the problem is simply that everything looks the same.
+It would help if site visitors can more easily see the different types of content reflected in the design and navigation of the site.

-The previous design relied heavily on extra-long 'calendars' of content at the bottom of every page.
+The previous design also relied heavily on extra-long 'calendars' of content at the bottom of every page.
-But that solution felt very bulky to me -- both in terms of page-load, and user scrolling.
+That solution felt very bulky to me -- both in terms of page-load, and user scrolling.
 It may have been
 technically [Finite](https://humanebydesign.com/principles/finite/),
-but it didn't always _feel_
+but it didn't always _feel_ as finite
-as finite
 (or as easy to navigate)
 as I'd like.